TyGuS/suslik/README.md

 ### Case Studies

 At the moment, many interesting case studies can be found in the folder `$PROJECT_ROOT/src/test/resources/synthesis`.
+Specifically, examples and benchmarks related to the paper on SSL  are in the folders `paper-examples` and `paper-benchmarks`.

 Each set of case studies is in a single folder (e.g., `copy`).
 The definitions of inductive predicates and auxiliary function specifications (lemmas) are given in the single `.def`-file, typically present in each such folder.

 For instance, in `paper-examples`, it is `predicates.def`, whose contents are as follows:

 ```
 predicate lseg(loc x, loc y, set s) {